BioMedIA/dHCP-release-notes/fmri.md

 ### Pipeline

+Version `1.2.0` of the dHCP neonatal fMRI pipeline was used for release 3 and can be downloaded here: https://git.fmrib.ox.ac.uk/seanf/dhcp-neonatal-fmri-pipeline/-/tree/1.2.0

+The preprocessing steps implemented in the pipeline are as follows:

 1. Prepare fieldmaps for correction of susceptibility distortions

     1. Estimate field map from the two “best” spin-echo volumes (1 per